genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 }
 ```

-or you can access `systemDefinition`s in a programatic way:
+Alternatively, you can access `systemDefinition`s in a programmatic way:

 ```kotlin
 sources {